Published: October 20, 2025

 The theater is playful, light-hearted, and designed for all experience levels—no need to be a mystery buff.
 Actors roam the aisle as the plot thickens, occasionally “confiding” in guests or asking for a quick opinion.
 You can be as involved as you like: offer a theory, observe quietly, or simply enjoy the ride.
 The performances are crafted to be family-friendly unless otherwise noted; some dates may be recommended for adults, especially if cocktails and wry humor are part of the evening’s tone.

-Murder Mystery Dinner Trains run on select dates throughout the year, often on weekend evenings and during peak seasons.
+Murder mystery trains run on select dates throughout the year, often on weekend evenings and during peak seasons.
 Because seating is limited and these events are popular, advance reservations are essential.
 Plan to arrive at the station 30–45 minutes early to check in, get your boarding passes, and settle in; the show effectively begins as soon as you’re seated, and you won’t want to miss an opening clue.

-The round trip remains roughly 45 minutes, but dinner trains can run closer to 60–90 minutes in total experience time to accommodate boarding, service pacing, and the curtain call.
+The round trip remains roughly 45 minutes.
 Parking is available on site.
 If you want to make a day of it, the Railroad Museum of Pennsylvania sits directly across the street and is worth several hours on its own, with an extraordinary collection of locomotives and rolling stock.

 Purchasing a ticket supports more than an evening out.
 Strasburg is both a business and a steward of industrial heritage.
 Revenue from excursions helps fund ongoing restoration and maintenance of the railroad’s locomotives and cars, as well as skills training for the next generation of craftspeople—machinists, boilermakers, carpenters—who keep steam-era equipment alive.
 In a country where so much of our industrial past has been scrapped or sanitized, Strasburg’s commitment gives guests a direct line to history you can see, smell, and hear.